joedski/musings/Javascript/Journal 2019-01-29 - Proxies.md

 > NOTE: They call it `receiver`, it's just the `this` context argument in `Function.prototype.call(context, ...args)`, or `.apply`, `Array.prototype.map(fn, context)`, etc.

-> NOTE: `Reflect.get` is another thing to look into...
-But notice that it has the same signature as `handler.get`.
-Hmm hmm hmm!
+> NOTE: `Reflect` provides statically defined methods that implement the default behaviors of the various traps you can set in your `handler`, so it makes sense to use it as the else-case for anything you implement, at least where you want to have default behavior...  e.g. `Reflect.delete(target, propName)` is the same as `delete target.propName`.

 We could do something like this: